sub1inear/sub1inear.github.io/_posts/2025-03-30-making-of-rift-part-3.md

 Being of an inquisitive nature, I tried the latter and completely re-wrote the entire I2C library from scratch with a full assembly ISR (interrupt service routine).
 I added a special condition so that the stop interrupt was checked for before anything else, like preserving the rest of the registers, was done.
 I also added my handshaking for more than two players.

 Unfortunately, much to my dismay, it didn't solve the problem.
 However, I did get a super-optimized ISR out of it.
+I did remove the early checking for the stop because it was overcomplicating the code.
 I tried the former solution (with some slight adjustments), and it worked perfectly!
 Finally, I could send multi-controller messages for days at a time without hanging the bus.
 After a long odyssey, I finally got it working.

-The beginning of the ISR:
+The beginning of the ISR (without the prologue):
 ```assembly
 ; set up Y pointer (data)
 ldi r28, lo8(%[data])